Data expected to position state for future stimulus funds

 The organizations will survey businesses on the impact of closures and reductions throughout the state, as well as businesses that have remained open through the crisis.
 The assembled information will clarify the recovery needs of each region of the state.

-“Our job at the West Virginia Development Office is to provide our communities the best opportunity to be successful,” said Executive Director Mike Graney.
+“Our job at the West Virginia Department of Economic Development is to provide our communities the best opportunity to be successful,” said Executive Director Mike Graney.
 “This information will allow the State to be in position to attract and receive much needed stimulus funding to better our communities."

 As part of the partnership effort, WVARC will work with the West Virginia Chamber of Commerce and local Chambers to use a combination of polling efforts and Geographic Information System (GIS) mapping to quantify the impact COVID-19 has had on the various regions of the state.
 The Regional Councils will analyze the data to develop an accurate picture of the economic impact.
 The results will be released to the public and used to maximize relief efforts.